Is the Simplified Regime Still Efficient for You?

 A common hesitation when considering organized accounting is the cost of hiring an accountant, which is required under this regime.

 However, this is often the wrong comparison.
-The real question is:
+What should be asked is:

 Do the tax savings exceed the cost of hiring an accountant?